Surfshark Review: Is It Any Good?

 Surfshark One

-Lastly, Surfshark One is an all-in-one digital security subscription that includes access to the Surfshark VPN, antivirus software, secure search engine, identity monitoring service, and a feature called Alternative ID.
+Lastly, Surfshark One is an all-in-one digital security subscription that includes access to the Surfshark VPN, antivirus software, secure search engine, and identity monitoring service.

 Surfshark One is designed to enhance your online privacy and identity protection using a combination of those features.
 The antivirus software protects you from malware that could be used to steal digital data.
 The identity monitoring service monitors the internet for breaches that contain your personal data.
 The secure search engine offers an alternative to popular search engines that can be risky to your privacy, such as Google.